How You Can Help Us

 Transform the party.
 Want a fun way to motivate your employees to work together for the common good?
 Join a growing trend by donating the funds you would have spent on a party to BBP.

 Become a corporate partner of BBP.
 We accept financial support from companies of all sizes.
 Make an outright donation.
 Set up a business-wide fundraiser.
 Steer employees to our Virtual Food Drive.
 Have various departments compete to raise the most money with BBP Change Jars.
 The possibilities are endless!

 Contribute in-kind donations.
 BBP is always grateful to receive printing and copying services, stamps, copier paper, and other essential items from local businesses.

-If you have an interest in supporting BBP through your workplace, please firstname.lastname@example.org us or call 605-651-3900
+If you have an interest in supporting BBP through your workplace, please contact us at firstname.lastname@example.org or call 605-651-3900.

 You who work so diligently in the Brookings schools are probably already doing this, but please be alert to the signs of a hungry child (see brief list below).
 If you suspect that a student is at risk of hunger, please contact your school's counselor right away.

 - Rushing the cafeteria line or a snack line